Sjeiti/ronvalstarnl/src/data/markdown/post_experiment-fire.md

   slug: experiment-fire
   type: post
   excerpt: <p>Here&#8217;s a hot shader: fire with sparks.
 The fire is Simplex noise, nothing special apart from some displacement to fake realism.
 But the sparks might need some explanation.</p>
-  categories: code, glsl
+  categories: code, GLSL
-  tags: cool shit, noise, webgl, glsl, fire, shader
+  tags: cool shit, noise, WebGL, GLSL, fire, shader
   metaKeyword: sparks
   metaDescription: Here's a hot shader: fire with sparks.
 The fire is Simplex noise, nothing special.
 But the sparks might need some explanation.
   inCv: